A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 My trusty Atari 1040ST had been with me during University, and I had used it to do lots of amazing graphs and papers using GFA Basic and a desktop publishing system called Calamus.
 I also learned 68000 assembler, which is a great experience when you want to optimize a program to its last consequences.
 Being in control of every processor cycle is lots of fun!
 But it was already feeling its age in 1996.
 So I got hold of an amazing Apple PowerMac 7500, and used it to learn Pascal, Perl and C. I even got to learn a bit of C++ and even some Objective-C (back when it was not fashionable).

-The next step was to teach young talent, something I have been doing (and enjoyed) since 2000 when I was sent to Morocco to train new programmers for IECISA.
+The next step was to teach young talent, something I have been doing (and enjoying) since 2000 when I was sent to Morocco to train new programmers for IECISA.

 Other Useful Info

 Here are some other bits you may find interesting.

 I have used many dev environments including IDEs such as NetBeans or Eclipse.
 Right now I use a minimalistic environment which consists of a Bash console and the

 vim editor.
 (If you use

 ed you are allowed to question the "minimalistic" bit.)
 This allows me to be as productive in a remote SSH connection as locally, which may not be saying much, but there it is.

 My OS of choice is Debian, and my desktop is XFCE.
 Ubuntu for servers is nice too, and Mac laptops are great machines with a Unix console.